Dr Kiesha Prem

 I collaborate closely with the national tuberculosis programme in Cambodia Ministry of Health and WHO to build computational models for infectious diseases and conduct cost-effectiveness and feasibility studies.

-In my role at LSHTM, she is currently evaluating the cost-effectiveness and feasibility of a global eradication of vaccine-type human papillomavirus.
+In my role at LSHTM, I am currently evaluating the cost-effectiveness and feasibility of a global eradication of vaccine-type human papillomavirus.

 Together with the national tuberculosis programme in Cambodia and WHO Western Pacific Region office, I am conducting a holistic overview of the TB care and services in Cambodia, which involves developing a monitoring tool to inform the way towards ending TB in Cambodia.
 We are also evaluating several TB active case finding modalities in Cambodia.